whoisarjen/Simple-Vue-App-to-Prove-UML-Diagrams/README.md

-It's a simple app to just prove logic in UML diagrams.
+It's a simple Vue app to just prove logic in UML diagrams.

 # app